simongarisch/97_things_every_programmer/README.md

 66: Prevent errors: offer selection widgets for data rather than expecting raw user input.
 Provide cues on the desired format, defaults where possible.

+67: The professional programmer: you are responsible for your career, learning, code quality...

+68: Put everything under version control.

+69: Put the mouse down and step away from the keyboard: the trick is that while the logical side of your brain is coding the creative side is shut out.
+It can't present anything to you until the logical side takes a break.

+70: Read code.